OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 Please keep in mind that IDB might be unstable and crash after selecting the app.

-- Introspy-iOS: Blackbox tool to help understand what an iOS application is doing at runtime and assist in the identification of potential security issues - <https://github.com/iSECPartners/Introspy-iOS>
+### Introspy-iOS

-#### Keychain-Dumper
+Blackbox tool to help understand what an iOS application is doing at runtime and assist in the identification of potential security issues - <https://github.com/iSECPartners/Introspy-iOS>

-- keychaindumper: A tool to check which keychain items are available to an attacker once an iOS device has been jailbroken - <https://github.com/ptoomey3/Keychain-Dumper>
+### Keychain-Dumper

 [Keychain-dumper](https://github.com/mechanico/Keychain-Dumper "keychain-dumper") is an iOS tool to check which keychain items are available to an attacker once an iOS device has been jailbroken.
 Please refer to the section "[Keychain-dumper (Jailbroken)](#keychain-dumper-jailbroken "Keychain-dumper (Jailbroken)")" for detailed instructions on how to use it.